mehul019/avani-birthday/README.md

 - The password used to reveal the letter in the UI is kept client-side for this demo (see `Letter.tsx`).
 For any real app, replace this with server-verified authentication.
 - Images are fetched via Google Drive listing and mapped to a thumbnail and large image URL.
 If your Drive folder is private, you'll need an authenticated approach instead of a client-side API key.

+## Audio
+- Background music is played via `BackgroundMusic` and loops by default.
+It attempts to autoplay when the gift is opened; if your browser blocks autoplay, a user-gesture may be needed to start playback.
+There is no audio analysis or beat detection in the current implementation.
+- Floating hearts are decorative and spawn randomly; they do not react to music.
+If you need a future audio-reactive implementation, consider adding a shared `AudioContext` and an `AnalyserNode`, which must be created carefully (one `MediaElementAudioSourceNode` per HTMLMediaElement) to avoid DOM errors.

 ## License & Credits
 This project was created for a personal demo.
 Feel free to reuse or adapt it.
 It uses `framer-motion`, `canvas-confetti` and `react-masonry-css`.